uwugcompphys-del/Gravitational_Waves/README.md

 ## Rotations
 A source needs to undergo motion in order for gravitational waves to be emitted.
 If a source has a component of rotational motion, the equations of rotational motion can be extracted from the `rotations.py` file for use

+## Fourier Analysis
+The frequencies of the generated gravitational waves can be extracted via Fourier Transform.
+This is done with `fourierAnalysis.py`

+## Saving Gravitational Waves
+Gravitational Wave files can be saved using `grav_waves.strain_writer()` and must be stored in the `strain_tensors` folder

+## Running Functions
+Run functions in the `run_commands_here.py` file by first importing the relevant files and calling the function inside the `run_commands_here.py` file.
+Do not call functions inside the file where the function is defined (Or comment out the calls when pushing to GitHub).

+## Dependnecies
+This project requires the following dependencies to run: `numpy`, `scipy`, `matplotlib`